The University is currently operating under Reduced Campus Services and Operations due to COVID-19

 Immediately contact Campus Health at 919-966-6603 (8 a.m. to 5 p.m.
 Monday through Friday) or 919-966-6573 (8 a.m. to 5 p.m.
 Saturday and Sunday).
 To make arrangements for classwork and other academic obligations, contact the Office of the Dean of Students at email@example.com or 919-966-4042.

 Following the UNC System directive to significantly reduce campus operations and services, many of Carolina’s buildings are closed and in-person, non-essential services have been suspended.
-Classes will be conducted remotely for the remainder of the spring 2020 semester.
+Classes will be conducted remotely for the remainder of the spring 2020 semester and for all of Summer School.

 The University’s Communicable Diseases Working Group is monitoring updates on the situation from the Centers for Disease Control and is using their guidance and recommendations to inform our own campus response.
 We work closely with local and state officials, Carolina’s Environment, Health and Safety office, and UNC Hospitals to help address communicable diseases and help keep our students, faculty, staff and University community safe and healthy.